 What is the Difference Between A Moravian Star and a Froebel Star?

-The most common Moravian Stars have 26 points… made up of 18 squares and 8 triangular cones that join into a sphere.
-The geometric word for this is rhombicuboctahedron (you’re welcome).
+The most common Moravian Stars have 26 points, made up of 18 squares and 8 triangular cones that join into a sphere.
+The geometric word for this is rhombicuboctahedron.
+A Froebel Star is made from folded paper and has 16 points.
+Do you feel like showing off?
+The geometric term is hexadecagram.

 Froebel Star Instructions